 The confidential relationship between the coaches and the administrators will focus on developing the skills and dispositions in four critical areas.
 The areas the program will focus on are interpersonal and facilitation skills, teacher observation and feedback, effective school-level practices and classroom-level practices, and using data to improve instruction.

-Three professional development opportunities will be delivered at institutes in Anchorage as noted below.
-It is strongly encouraged that principals participate in all three institutes.
+Two professional development opportunities will be delivered at institutes in Anchorage as noted below.
+It is strongly encouraged that principals participate in both institutes.

 |Facilitation skills, observation skills, Alaska Math and English/LA skills,||October 16,17,18||Sheraton Anchorage Hotel|